jacintocapote/github/README.md

 9. The next step is check the API integration.
 Go first to */github/ten-last-week* and you should see top 10 issues from the last week ordered by comments.
 On the page you have a more detailed description.
 10. Go to */github/ten-hottest* and you should see a top 10 repositories from the last week ordered by stars.
 11. Go to */github/pepper* to get a funding report.
+12. Last point is a little more complex.
+Is execute functional test.
+You have two method for this via browser or via console.
+On the next section I explain both method

 TODO: Add some pictures

+## Functional Test

+TODO: Add information about because I selected Functional Test and explain about execute both methods

 ## Funding report